 Day 57 62 Miles - a rainy start but a good steady ride.
 The day started with torrential rain.
 The heavens opened up with rain and thunder - just as well I got Andy to change the alarm to 06:30, otherwise we'd have been soaked.
-We set off on highway 421 heading north...read more
+We set off on highway 421 heading...read more

 Day 55 86 miles The bike did well today, well done Daisy!
 Well done us!
 I packed all the essential tools to manage a long ride.
 Well Bob does make a decent cake!
 I needed energy after all ðŸ˜ƒðŸš´ .
-It did the job for the ride today and maybe tomorrow because there's...read more
+It did the job for the ride today and maybe tomorrow because...read more

 43 Miles of Ozarks! ðŸ˜ Day 48 As you may see from the picture today was tough!
 My face can't hide from the truth.
 I'm guilty as charged and the Ozarks aren't for the faint hearted.
 In truth I'm not sure I could have managed these if they'd been at the beginning of...read more

 66 miles Day 47 I awoke and felt rested!
 This is a plus!!
 Before leaving Pat and Marks, we all enjoyed breakfast and I felt ready for a day of climbing the Orzarks hills.
-Prior to leaving Pat took Andy and I to see the Amish community, just a few miles from...read more
+Prior to leaving Pat took Andy and I to see the Amish community, just a few miles...read more

 Contact Me About An Event